Vivekbhusal/FTR-Exam/README.md

 The exam has potential to confuse about the Fibonacci.
 But the underlying challanges of memory (like buffer) & performance are the core of it all.

 I can talk more about it.
 I enjoyed the test.
 It has potentional to make me keep improving (That can be addictive sometime).
 You can handle the fibo number search logic in different ways.
-On my first thought, I said, regex would be good way to search.
-With my current implementation, the loopup would be significatly faster because of file indexing based on lenght of input number.
+With my current implementation, the lookup would be efficient because of file indexing based on length of input number.